PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter One3.md

 And how people were dressed.
 Everyone had good boots or clogs.
 Tom gave her own boots a quick look.
 Pride enveloped her with a dawning thought: she was fitting in.

 Tom peeked a check at Kim: he looked perturbed, as if the whole thing was a bad idea.
 Tom turned to face her brother inviting him into her excitement.
 Kim returned her look but it was clear he was not influenced.
-Instead Kim echod his dread.
+Instead Kim echoed his dread.

 "You two are new" said someone behind them.
 The two stopped and turned abruptly: a relaxed, fair haired boy.
 A bit older than them.
-He was holding a cow by a nose ring teather.
+He was holding a cow by a nose ring tether.
 "Where you from?" the boy glanced between Tom and Kim, but ended on Tom.

 Kim barely said anything, a slight disaproval for a greeting.